bishopia/website/content/project/NB Diatoms/index.md

 ---
 title: Diatom Composition in Narragansett Bay
-summary: Using metabarcoding to investigate the environmental drivers of diatom composition.
+summary: Diatoms come in many different sizes and play various roles in aquatic ecosystems.
+This project uses metabarcoding to investigate the environmental drivers of diatom composition.
 tags:
 - Metabarcoding
 - Temperature